How Amazon’s Data (and DSP) Can Help You Reach New eCommerce Audiences in 2023

-Not to mention that due to this insane growth and massive revenue, Amazon will continue to invest heavily into offering more robust advertising options for its customers and sellers.
-They’ve already shown this by expanding into video and artificial intelligence algorithms that work to only show the most relevant ads to ready buyers.
+Due to their rapid growth and massive revenue, Amazon will continue to invest heavily into offering more robust advertising options for its customers and sellers.
+They’ve already shown this by expanding into video ads and artificial intelligence algorithms that work to only show the most relevant ads to ready buyers.

 Ok…Ok…You’re probably thinking Well that’s great but Amazon only accounts for a portion of our distribution channels and sales.

-But did you know that 48% of display ads impact non-Amazon sales?!
+But did you know that 48% of Amazon sponsored display ads impact non-Amazon sales?!

-So overall, it appears that Amazon has a lot to offer media buyers, both on and off Amazon’s marketplace.
-In fact in an ad-buyer survey conducted by Cowen of 52 senior U.S. ad-buyers, it was revealed that Amazon ads have the second highest ROI next to Google search!!
+Overall, it appears that Amazon has a lot to offer media buyers, not just Amazon audiences.
+In fact, in an ad-buyer survey conducted by Cowen of 52 senior U.S. ad-buyers, it was revealed that Amazon ads have the second highest ROI next to Google search!!

-See, Amazon has immeasurable amounts of shopper data that allow audiences to be targeted based on known behaviors.
-This gives them quite a leg up.
-Further, Amazon owns many popular websites on which they can track, gather more data, and serve ads as well.
+Amazon has immeasurable amounts of shopper data that allow audiences to be targeted based on known behaviors.
+This gives them quite an advantage.
+Further, Amazon owns many popular websites on which they can track an advertiser audience, gather more data, and serve up ad campaigns as well.

-Basically, Amazon gains the shopper, owns their data, and owns the sites they visit outside of the marketplace, creating the necessary components for a profitable ecosystem of constant commerce for advertisers.
+Amazon gains the shopper, owns their data AND the sites they visit outside of the marketplace, creating brand awareness and other critical components of a profitable advertising campaign.

-The reason is because Apple is forcing a prompt asking for explicit permission to track across platforms for every app and website Apple users visit/use.
-This means there is no more pixel tracking for those who opt out (most people).
-The tracking that is available is limited to a 7 day attribution window and less events.
+Apple was forcing a prompt asking for explicit permission to track across platforms for every app and website Apple users visit/use.
+This means that there would soon be no more pixel tracking for those who opt out (most people).
+The tracking that is available is limited to a 7-day attribution window and less events.

 Some data is already in regarding the impact this has had and it isn’t great for advertisers.
 Tracking permission has dropped from 70% to 4%.